 The BuzzFeed business model relies primarily on native advertising in the form of quizzes and videos sponsored by companies, which also goes by the name sponsored content or advertorial, which is advertising content that looks like an editorial.
 Buzzfeed News also solicits membership fees.

-Buzzfeed News is currently owned by Verizon Media who recently acquired HuffPost.
+Buzzfeed News is currently owned by Verizon Media, which recently acquired HuffPost.

 Analysis / Bias